indie-blogs-bg

 <meta name="Google" content="nositelinksearchbox" />

 This will prevent Google from displaying the search box in search results for your site.
+This was useful for brands that preferred controlled navigation rather than direct search access.

 Key Markup Properties